 Technology, the backbone of every business, is one area that needs constant evaluation.
 Regular redesigns and progressive innovation means that equipment quickly becomes outdated, and your business can fall behind.

 Although buying new equipment can be viewed as a cost, economically it can often be a smart investment.
-Keeping machinery well maintained is the secret to long office life, and replacing hardware as and when a problem arises keeps costs low and manageable.
+Looking after your equipment is the secret to making it last.
+And replacing hardware as and when a problem arises keeps costs low and manageable.

 However, knowing what should be replaced and what can be upgraded is tricky.
 To make sure you are spending your money wisely when buying hardware, consider the following questions;